roslov/queue-bundle/README.md

 behavior.

 For automation tests, you can disable `roslov_queue.event_processor.delayed_delivery_subscriber`.
 In this case, the events will be stored in DB but not sent.
-So you can test your DB whether events where created.
+So you can test your DB whether events were created.
 Note that this will not work if instant delivery is enabled — the events will be sent instantly.